dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 <iframe src="http://giphy.com/embed/cJ0X2Xudyecw0" width="480" height="288" frameBorder="0" class="giphy-embed"></iframe>

 ???
-* today HTML only - next weeek CSS - there's a difference
+* today HTML only - next class is CSS - there's a difference
 * html not like python and Java - no logic
 * just like this cat is not really a panda
 * It is a descriptor language.